ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 ## Using COSE Objects To Protect The Resource Representation {#oscon}

-The Publisher uses the symmetric COSE Key received from AS2 in exchange B ({{retr-cosekey}}) to protect the payload of the PUBLISH operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}}).
+The Publisher uses the symmetric COSE Key received from AS2 in exchange B ({{retr-cosekey}}) to protect the payload of the PUBLISH operation (Section 4.3 of {{I-D.ietf-core-coap-pubsub}} and REF MQTT).
 Specifically, the COSE Key is used to create a COSE\_Encrypt0 with algorithm specified by AS2.
 The Publisher uses the private key corresponding to the public key sent to the AS2 in exchange B ({{retr-cosekey}}) to countersign the COSE Object as specified in Section 4.5 of {{RFC8152}}.
 The CoAP payload is replaced by the COSE object before the publication is sent to the Broker.

 The Subscriber uses the kid in the countersignature field in the COSE object to retrieve the right public key to verify the countersignature.
 It then uses the symmetric key received from AS2 to verify and decrypt the publication received in the payload of the CoAP Notification from the Broker.